cedar-policy/cedar/CONTRIBUTING.md

 ### Where should I put my changelog entry?

+Add your entry under the "Unreleased" section, as part of the same PR that introduces the change.
-For a PR to the `main` branch, add your entry under the "Unreleased" section.
-For a PR to one of the `release/X.Y.Z` branches, add your entry under the appropriate version header.
-Once a version is released on crates.io, make sure to update the changelog on `main` to include the new release.
+In the (rarer) case that your PR is to a `release/X.Y.Z` branch rather than `main`, make a separate PR to `main` which adds the changelog entry under the appropriate version header of the `main` changelog.

 ## Review Process